 Curry is a general term for recipes originating from India.
 It can take on a variety of spices but traditionally the combination of spices and herbs is a reflection of regional and/or cultural tradition.

 Cauliflower-Potato Red Lentil Curry is inspired by a dish I had in Seattle years ago.
-I based my interpretation off their Aloo Gobi and a recipe I adapted from Asha’s blog, but have tweaked the recipe to include red lentils, and spices and herbs I keep in my pantry.
+I based my interpretation off their aloo gobi masala and a recipe I adapted from Asha’s blog, but have tweaked the recipe to include red lentils, and spices and herbs I keep in my pantry.
 It’s far from authentic, but we love this cauliflower curry nevertheless.

 Spices are like an old friend too.
 It’s these spices that make cooking pleasurable, and rewarding frequently inspiring new ideas, like this cauliflower curry.
 It’s easy to forget that a farmer nurtures each individual spice, as most of the spices I enjoy are grown far away from where I live and they’re just always there, in the store, ready for me to buy.

-Since October is Fair Trade Month and to bring awareness to a cause I value, I’ve partnered with Frontier Co-Op to share with you warming spices like their Certified Organic and Fair Trade Ground Ginger.
+Since October is Fair Trade Month and to bring awareness to a cause I value, I’ve partnered with Frontier Co-Op to share with you warming spices like their Certified Organic and Fair Trade Ground Ginger, a perfect dried and ground root veggie in this potato curry.

 Fair Trade Month is a way to highlight the internationally recognized standard for social responsibility in growing and manufacturing practices.
 It’s based on the idea that products we buy and sell are connected to people, their families, community and environment.